sprucelee/police-brutality/all-locations.md

 ### Bystander claims police shoot him in the eye | May 30th

-Bystander claims law enforcement officer riding on the back of a Denver Police Department truck fired a projectile at him without warning, blinding him in one eye.
+A man was blinded in one eye in a manner consistent with a rubber bullet.
+He claims a law enforcement officer riding on the back of a Denver Police Department truck fired a projectile at him without warning, despite the fact that he wasn't provoking the officer (or even protesting) at the time, and didn't see anyone near him doing so.

-tags: shoot, projectile
+tags: shoot, projectile, rubber-bullet

 id: co-denver-14